 There are many types of fabric that can be printed onto via a number of printing processes.
-These processes include inkjet printing, dye sublimation and screen printing (though this very rare for us now).
-When deciding on a fabric for printing, there are a number of things that need to be considered before deciding on what fabric is most appropriate and which process to use on this fabric.
+These processes include inkjet printing, dye sublimation and screen printing (though this is very rare for us now).
+When deciding on a fabric for printing, there are a number of things to consider before deciding which fabric is most appropriate and which process to use on this fabric.
 These factors include:

 - Is the image colour or black and white?

 - Full colour image of text / logo?

 - How big is the print and what distance away will it be viewed from?

 - Is it going to be back lit?